trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 3. iPhone with [rRuf app](https://apps.apple.com/us/app/rruf/id968766794) installed
 4. A rear facing GoPro Hero camera aimed at the ground

-The 360 imagery captured by the Data Bike is used [on Google Street View](https://www.google.com/maps/contrib/104211468250721497845), the rRuf app and GoPro cameras are used to capture trail quality data which in turn is used to identify areas of maintenance and help set future trail budgets.
+The 360 imagery captured by the Data Bike is used [on Google Street View](https://www.google.com/maps/contrib/104211468250721497845), the rRuf app and GoPro cameras are used to capture ride quality data which in turn is used to identify areas of maintenance and help set future trail budgets.

-You can see an example of the augmented data for trail quality in the [DMAMPO Central Iowa Trail Condition 2019 Report](https://dmampo.org/wp-content/uploads/2020/02/2019-Data-Bike-Report-1.pdf).
+You can see an example of the augmented data for ride quality in the [DMAMPO Central Iowa Trail Condition 2019 Report](https://dmampo.org/wp-content/uploads/2020/02/2019-Data-Bike-Report-1.pdf).

 The DMAMPO team used a five point grading system for the quality of each trail: